bernsteining/instaloctrack/README.md

 * Cleaner code :D
 * Time information about the duration of the script
 * Templating using web2py, django or jinja2 to generate the web map instead of hardcoding the HTML in the script.
 Might be an overkill tho
-* Use requests instead of chromedriver to fetch the locations and parallelize this part
 *  On Instagram's mobile App, it's possible to get the exact coordinates within a few clicks on the location's information ... maybe we could use this technique while scraping to get the exact GPS coords?
 * Keep a track of the errors encountered during the script : Sometimes some location names aren't precise enough for Nominatim to geocode it ...
 We might want to keep these informations in a JSON rather than just print on the console.
 * Add an argument to select only a set of pictures (selected by date, or rank)
 * Find the best way to geocode : Since the location is the user/community manager input, it can have mistakes / be very inaccurate...
-Maybe we could try to check if a country name is in the location name in order to minimize mistakes, and then use Normatim's specific field!
+Maybe we could try to check if a country name is in the location name in order to minimize mistakes, and then use Normatim's specific field! ...
+Just found out that the page source has more data than I thought about the location ...
+Gotta parse this!